 - On your computer, open Network and Sharing Center - Click "Change Adapter Settings" - Click "Local Area Connection" - Choose "Internet Protocol Version 4" and click "Properties" - Click "Use the following IP address" and complete the fields.
 The example below can be used for a camera that has the default IP address.

-4. Launch a Browser and Enter IP Address (default is http://192.168.0.99)
+4. Launch a Browser and Enter Default IP Address (192.168.0.99)